 - Hold a bachelor’s degree with a GPA of 2.75 or better, including all grades on repeated courses - or a bachelor’s degree with a GPA of 2.75 or better in the last 60 hours of undergraduate work.

 - For State of Texas certification, applicants must have two years of teaching experience in an accredited public school prior to eligibility for approval to take the TExES school counselor exam.

 - You are strongly encouraged to register for the first and second eight-week terms simultaneously, before the first eight-week term begins.

 This program consists of 18 credit hours.
 That means you only have to complete six courses to be eligible to qualify for the TExES School Counselor exam.

-*This program is not accredited by CACREP.
-The ASU College of Education is accredited by CAEP.
+The ASU College of Education is accredited by the Texas Education Agency (TEA).

 - Fall B – Applications will open on Sept.
 4